Optical excitations in nanographenes from the Bethe-Salpeter equation and time-dependent density functional theory: absorption spectra and spatial descriptors: Introduction

 An alternative approach is the $GW$ plus Bethe-Salpeter equation ($GW$-BSE)~\cite{Strinati1988, Rohlfing2000, Onida2002, Bechstedt2015, Martin2016}, which explicitly includes the screened Coulomb attraction between an excited electron and the hole it leaves behind.
-The $GW$-BSE framework has become a standard in condensed matter physics for computing optical spectra of semiconductors~\cite{Strinati1988, Benedict1998, Albrecht1998, Rohlfing2000, Onida2002, Marini2009, Deslippe2012, Qiu2013, Bradley2015, Sander2015, Bechstedt2015, Martin2016, Vorwerk2019, Sangalli2019, Merkel2023, Merkel2023a, Zhou2025}, and is also used in chemistry for accurate calculations of molecular excitation energies~\cite{Jacquemin2015, Jacquemin2015a, Bruneval2015, Bruneval2016,Blase2016,Jacquemin2016, Rangel2017, Jacquemin2017, Krause2017, Gui2018, Blase2018, Holzer2018a, Blase2020, Liu2020, Forster2022, Rauwolf2024, Knysh2024, Holzer2025}, where a relation to the established wavefunction-based approaches has been shown~\cite{Scuseria2008, Berkelbach2018, Lange2018, Quintero-Monsebaiz2022, Tolle2023}.
-In the intermediate regime of nanoscale materials, such as moiré superlattices in twisted van der Waals crystals or nanographenes with sizes of a few nanometers, $GW$-BSE provides direct access to both the excitation energies and the spatial structure of the electron-hole pair~\cite{Naik2022}.
-For example, in layered materials, electron and hole can separate over different layers~\cite{Kunstmann2018} ("interlayer exciton"), or can be located within a single layer ("intralayer exciton")~\cite{Naik2022}, where hybrid states~\cite{Siday2022} as well as the switching between distinct intra-/interlayer character have been observed experimentally~\cite{Merkl2019,Schmitt2022,Bange2024,Liebich2025}.
+The $GW$-BSE framework has become a standard in condensed matter physics for computing optical spectra of semiconductors~\cite{Strinati1988, Benedict1998, Albrecht1998, Rohlfing2000, Onida2002, Marini2009, Deslippe2012, Qiu2013, Bradley2015, Sander2015, Bechstedt2015, Martin2016, Vorwerk2019, Sangalli2019, Merkel2023, Merkel2023a, Zhou2025}, and is also used in chemistry for accurate calculations of molecular excitation energies~\cite{Jacquemin2015, Jacquemin2015a, Bruneval2015, Bruneval2016,Blase2016,Jacquemin2016, Rangel2017, Jacquemin2017, Krause2017, Gui2018, Blase2018, Holzer2018a, Blase2020, Liu2020, Forster2022, Rauwolf2024, Knysh2024, Holzer2025}, where a relation to the established wavefunction-based approaches has been shown~\cite{Scuseria2008, Berkelbach2018, Lange2018, Quintero-Monsebaiz2022, Tolle2023}. \reviewin{The intermediate regime between small molecules and crystals include nanometer-sized materials, like nanographenes which are finite cutouts of a graphene with hydrogen termination that can be synthesized on noble metal surfaces~\cite{Cai2010, Jiang2023}.
+Applications of them include nanoscale transistors~\cite{Borin2022, Zhang2026} and nanoscale optoelectronic devices~\cite{Denk2014}, where $GW$-BSE has been used to characterize the optical absorption spectrum.
+Another class of nanoscale materials are moiré superlattices build from twisted van der Waals crystals, where $GW$-BSE provides direct access to both the excitation energies and the spatial structure of the electron-hole pair~\cite{Naik2022}.
+Here,} electron and hole can separate over different layers~\cite{Kunstmann2018} ("interlayer exciton"), or can be located within a single layer ("intralayer exciton")~\cite{Naik2022}, where hybrid states~\cite{Siday2022} as well as the switching between distinct intra-/interlayer character have been observed experimentally~\cite{Merkl2019,Schmitt2022,Bange2024,Liebich2025}.
 The spatial structure of the electron-hole pairs determines their excitation energy and the spatial structure is thus linked to the peak position in optical spectra.